suncoast-devs/handbook/lessons/cs-variables/index.md

    |         |
    v         v

-sentence.length
+sentence.Length
 ```

-If we ask the `sentence` variable for it's length, the computer first goes to
+If we ask the `sentence` variable for it's Length, the computer first goes to
 the contents of the variable in memory, in this case the string
 `The quick brown fox jumped over the lazy dog` and then looks at what property
-we want, length.
+we want, Length.
 In this case we get the \_int_eger `44`

 So after: